Program at a Glance

 The program consists of graduate professional-level courses approved by the Academic Senate at UC Davis.
 Courses must be taken in sequential order as each course builds upon the concepts and skills developed in the previous course.
 A letter grade of C or better is required to earn the certificate.
 Upon successful completion of the program, you will have completed 160 hours of instruction and earned 16 units of academic credit.
 Unlike an industry short course that lasts a few days, these months-long courses offer you enough time to apply the material learned to instructor-evaluated assignments designed to test your mastery of the concepts and applications.

 The courses combine synchronous and self-paced learning styles.
 Students will progress through the course together and will be expected to complete particular lessons and assignments by specific dates.
-Course readings will primarily be in the form of journal articles that will be available from our online library.
+Course materials are published and distributed by Cognella, Inc. and each course pack is designed specifically for each class.
+The course packs include all of the required reading materials in one place, including journal articles, essays and case studies, and can be purchased in both print and digital formats.
 As long as you complete the course assignments and review lesson materials and course readings within the broad time outlines of the course, you can pace yourself through the material.

 Course outlines are subject to change